HannahEnsignGeorge/HannahEnsignGeorge.github.io/_posts/Step-By-Step-Guide.md

 5. The Simple Pages plugin can be used to add narrative text to your exhibit.
     * Add an 'About' page to explain your exhibit to viewers
     * Discuss the sources of your items, why you chose them, and what you hope to accomplish through making them available

+## What Plugins are Easiest to Use in Omeka Trial? ##

+   * Exhibit Builder and Simple Pages are probably two of the easiest plugins to use with the trial version of Omeka.
+These plugins are built straight into the system and are integral to creating cohesive exhibits.